 The next step in the eviction proceedings is to move to court and file a complaint.
 There will be a eviction filing fee involved, usually about $100.

-After the landlord files an eviction lawsuit or complaint, the summons will then be served on the tenant by a process server, typically the sheriff.
+After the landlord files an eviction lawsuit or complaint to the court, the summons will then be served on the tenant by a process server, typically the sheriff.
 This will happen within 5 days after the complaint is filed.

 Step 4: Attend the Court Hearing